standard-crypto/farcaster-js/README.md

 ## Farcaster Hub REST API

-Farcaster hubs may expose a public REST API which can be used for simple queries.
+Farcaster hubs expose a public REST API which can be used for simple queries.
 See the [@standard-crypto/farcaster-js-hub-rest](packages/farcaster-js-hub-rest/)
 package for more info.